Collection PL

 Largesize National Currency from a single‑digit charter.
 The First National Bank of Youngstown carried Charter 3, issued at the very start of the National Banking era.
 Low charter numbers stayed with an institution across redesigns, so CH 3 on a 1902 largesize note directly links back to the earliest adopters of the 1863 system. ...
 Read more →

-United StatesNational Bank Note19095 DollarsPMG 15 Choice Fine National Bank NoteLarge SizeBlue SealPlain BackBenjamin HarrisonYoungstownOhioCharter 3Low CharterFriedberg 6001902 Series1902Bureau of Engraving and Printing
+United StatesNational Bank Note19095 DollarsPMG 15 Choice Fine National Bank NoteIssued NoteLarge SizeBlue SealPlain BackBenjamin HarrisonYoungstownOhioCharter 3Low CharterFriedberg 6001902 Series1902Bureau of Engraving and Printing

 Held